Cheeky Baby Wipes - FAQ's

 Do I have to wash the Out and About bags?
 No, we recommend that you don’t unless they are VERY soiled as repeated washing can damage the waterproofing.
+If you do need to wash them occasionally, 30 degrees is the maximum we recommend.
+You can wipe the inside of the bags with a wipe and the tea tree oil and then hand inside out to dry.
 The Mucky bag mesh insert is of course fully machine washable to 60 degrees.

 How much water and essential oil do I need to add to the container?
-500 ml (the top fill level on the fresh box) of water is sufficient to soak 25 wipes properly, with 4 - 5 drops of the appropriate essential oil blend.
+For 25 wipes, you should fill to between the 1st and 2nd line on the fresh box and add 4-5 drops of the fresh oil blend.
+Once the bottom wipes have got nice and damp, turn the pile of wipes over (not the box!) so the ones at the top are now at the bottom getting wet.
+Once the wipes have soaked up all the water you can tip out any excess as you don't want them sitting in water.
 It is better for the wipes to be too wet than not wet enough.
 The mucky box should be filled to the level marked.

 Are they suitable for sensitive skin?
 Absolutely.
 Helen suffers from Eczema herself and this is one of the reasons that she developed the kit as disposable wipes caused so much irritation to her hands.
 In fact Lavender and Chamomile are often used for the treatment of eczema.

 Can Cheeky Wipes be used from birth?
-I used my Cheeky Wipes (with the lavender and chamomile solution) from Day 2 with all younger children (now aged 4, 3 and 8 momths), although Midwives advise using just plain water for the first 6 weeks.
+I used my Cheeky Wipes (with the lavender and chamomile solution) from Day 2 with 3 out of my 4 kids (now aged 12, 10 and 8), although Midwives advise using just plain water for the first 6 weeks.
 They’re also GREAT for removing that sticky meconium!

 Will one set of 25 baby wipes be enough?
 Can I buy extra wipes?
 Good question but it’s sort of like asking ‘How long is a piece of string?’, LOL.